ClusterM/wg-obfuscator/README.md

 # Obfuscation key, must be the same on both sides
 key = test

+# You can specify multiple instances, so you can obfuscate multiple connections:
+[second_server]
+source-lport = 13256
+target = 10.13.1.101:13255
+key = test2
 ```

 You can pass the configuration file to the obfuscator using `--config` argument.
 For example: